We wish we could support everyone but sometimes we have to make hard decisions.

 - The average bank account balance is low or often in the negative

-- Monthly income does not meet our minimum requirement of $750
+- Monthly income does not meet the minimum requirement of $750

-- We’re not able to detect consistent payroll deposits over at least a 2-month period aren’t able to be detected
+- Consistent payroll deposits over at least a 2-month period aren’t able to be detected

 - A high amount of returned checks or insufficient funds (NSF) fees are present

 - Multiple existing loans out with other lenders were detected